reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

    The address book application with two  :class:`~reahl.web.fw.View`\ s .

-In the schematic representation of this idea a :class:`~reahl.web.ui.Menu` has been added to the application.
+Notice the :class:`~reahl.web.ui.Menu` that was added to the application.
 From the :class:`~reahl.web.ui.Menu`, a user can choose to navigate to the "Addresses" :class:`~reahl.web.fw.View`, or the "Add Address" :class:`~reahl.web.fw.View`.
 This is an example of navigation provided which is under the control of the user.